 Potato Salad recipe made the old fashioned way with a few simple ingredients.
-One bite and you’ll know why this classic dish is a hit at every holiday and potluck!
+Eggs, vegetables, mayonnaise, and seasonings make this a classic recipe.

 I am certain that every family has their own potato salad recipe.
 This easy and delicious recipe comes from my dad’s side of the family, my Grandma Bauer.

 It’s perfect because it requires minimal ingredients and is easy to put together for a crowd.

 - This is a classic potato salad that tastes great without unnecessary ingredients like pickle juice, yellow mustard, apple cider vinegar, or celery seed.